fogfish/fogfish.github.io/_posts/2020-02-02-passing-sensitive-data-with-json.md

 You can benefit from this library.
 It implements semi-auto cipher codec of textual content and custom Algebraic Data Types.
 Encryption/Decryption process is transparent for developers.
 It is embedded into `json.Marshal` and `json.Unmarshal` routines so that protection of sensitive data happens during the process of data serialization.

 See the complete example [here](https://github.com/fogfish/golem/blob/master/crypto/example/main.go).

+Feel free to share your comments and thought on [Twitter](https://twitter.com/_fogfish_/status/1224405067022905344) or raise and issue to [GitHub](https://github.com/fogfish/golem).